 Therefore, I was happy to see that the OMG launched a RFP for an Interaction Flow Modeling Language with the idea of coming up with a domain-specific modeling language for expressing the content, user interaction and control behaviour of the front-end of applications.

-More than one year after that (not bad for an standardization process), the new IFML standard has been finally adopted (read the full story of the process).
+More than one year after that (not bad for an standardization process), the new IFML standard has been finally adopted.
 The consortium pushing the standard was lead by WebRatio (see also our interview with the WebRatio CEO) so it’s no surprise the notation resembles that of the WebML (web modeling language), e.g. see this simple example showing a web page displaying a list of artists and giving full details of the one selected by the user.